redhat-developer/app-services-cli/CONTRIBUTING.md

 #### `make docs/generate`

 After running the command, the documentation should be updated.
-If there were new commands added we need to update `./website/sidebars.json` file with content that was printed into stdout.

 ## Best practices